voylento/wa-opinions/README.md

 ## Running individual parts
 To run isolated parts of the process, inspect the `run` shell script.
 It shows how the various Python scripts are stitched together.

-## Contributing
-Pull requests are welcome.
-If you’d like to help add support for other platforms or features, feel free to open an issue or fork the project.

 ## License
 MIT License.